walmic02/walmic02.github.io/_tabs/about.md

 toc: true   #this also dont work
 ---

 Hi!
 I'm Michael Wall, a Mechanical Engineering student at Purdue University.
-I'm currently exploring the vast scope of Mechanical Engineering, but I'm particularly interested by how physics and mathmatics blend into engineering.
+I'm passionite about pushing the limits of my field and myself, and love working with other people.
+I enjoy working in research groups as well as conducting personal projects.

 ---